ossboard-org/ossboard/CONTRIBUTING.md

 ## How to install project

 1. register a new github OAuth application.
 You can do it [here](https://github.com/settings/applications/new).
+1. register a new gitlab Personal Access Token.
+You can do it [here](https://gitlab.com/profile/personal_access_tokens).
 2. run this commands:

 ```